Cartoons thrived amid widespread death and destruction during World War 2.

 This episode was about Private Snafu thinking about some concerns back home while he was fighting on the frontlines in cold wintertime.
 Here he complained that his family and girlfriend Sally Lou were having the best of their lives back home.

 Snafu imagined that his father was in a pool while his mother was playing bridge.
 He also thought about his grandfather in a strip club while his girlfriend Sally Lou was with another man.
+There are also great adventure books for children if you are looking for an alternative to watching cartoons.

 However, he learned through the Technical Fairy about the real situation back home.
 The truth was his father was building tanks while his mother was in her garden.
 His grandfather was in a shipyard building boat while his girlfriend was attending the Women’s Army Corps (WAC).